Sign in

 Why Is Glycol Used for Cooling

-Using a glycol-water mix as a chiller coolant has various benefits over the use of plain water as a chiller fluid.
-These advantages are due to its unique physical properties which include a lower freezing point than water.
+Using a glycol-water blend as a chiller coolant offers various benefits over plain water due to its unique properties, like a lower freezing point.

 Water vs. Glycol Heat Transfer